 Fortunately, the City of Sumter, in need of additional office space and hoping to attract more visitors to the downtown area, purchased the building in 1984 and began a loving and faithful restoration of the Opera House.
 The City's renovation of the facilities represents one of the first steps in a growing movement toward downtown revitalization and historic preservation that continues in Sumter today.
 Renovations were completed in 1987, just in time for the City of Sumter to celebrate the 75th anniversary of the Council-Manager form of government, an innovation of the Progressive movement that was first adopted in Sumter in 1912.

-The Opera House still houses City Hall and many of the City's departments and offices, including City Council's chambers.
+The Opera House still houses City Hall and many of the City's departments and offices, including City Council chambers.
 The first floor auditorium is a popular and gorgeous facility that hosts local, regional, and even national talent on a regular basis.
-Recent performers include comedians Gallagher and James Gregory, as well as Grammy-Award winner Linda Davis and country music star Lee Brice.
-Performances by local groups, many of them free to the public, are also a common occurrence.
-The Sumter High School Jazz Band, the Sumter-Shaw Community Concert Band, the Sumter Civic Chorale, and the Sumter Community Jazz Band have all performed at the Opera House.
-Many grade schools and colleges hold their graduation ceremonies in the Opera House each year.
+Performers include comedians Chonda Pierce and James Gregory, Grammy-Award winner John Berry, legendary trumpet player Doc Severinsen, and country music star Lee Brice.
+Performances by local groups are also a common occurrence.
+The Sumter High School Jazz Band, the Sumter-Shaw Community Concert Band, the Sumter Civic Chorale, and the Sumter Community Jazz Band have all performed on the stage.

 For more information about the history of the Opera House, please consult this History of the Sumter Opera House (PDF).*